imnayakshubham/Job-Poster/README.md

 # Job-Poster
-Job Poster is an web app which can be used in by College/University Students to post jobs they found post it  and help each other to get their perfect job/Internship.
+Job Poster is an web app which can be used by College/University Students to post jobs they found post it and help each other to get their perfect job/Internship.